Heating element: Wire

 Resistance wires are very long and slender resistors that have a circular cross-section.
 Like conductive wire, the diameter of resistance wire is often measured with a gauge system, such as American Wire Gauge (AWG).
+It is possible to use bare exposed wire, for example wrapped around a ceramic core or wrapped around the edge of a mica star-like support structure such as in hair dryers, possibly in coiled or jagged form for higher power density.

 Ribbon

 Resistance ribbon heating elements are made by flattening round resistance wire, giving them a rectangular cross-section with rounded corners.
 Generally ribbon widths are between 0.3 and 4 mm.
 If a ribbon is wider than that, it is cut out from a broader strip and may instead be called resistance strip.
 Compared to wire, ribbon can be bent with a tighter radius and can produce heat faster and at a lower cost due to its higher surface area to volume ratio.
 On the other hand, ribbon life is often shorter than wire life and the price per unit mass of ribbon is generally higher.
-In many applications, resistance ribbon is wound around a mica card or on one of its sides.
+In many applications such as in toasters, resistance ribbon is wound around a mica card or on one of its sides.